gershomj/OrionSecToolkit/README.md

 Below is a breakdown of the tools that will be available in the OrionSecToolkit.
 All ideas and thoughts on how these tools can be improved are welcome!

+> Please use all tools legally in compliance with your local government/organizational regulations and policies.

 ---

 ## Table of Contents